-Reading Aloud is Important – can Audiobooks Compete with Reading Aloud?
+Reading Aloud is Important – can Audiobooks Compete?

 In Denmark we have a long tradition for children’s literature and a reading to our children’s culture with lots of danish children’s book authors publishing new sparkling books every year where some has even become famous throughout the world beginning with H.C Anderson.

 For many years it has been encouraged to read or tell bedtime stories for children.
 This started when the baby was born and continued until it was even able to read.

 Today, when electronic development makes it possible for children to listen to bedtime stories, one may wonder if it will have the same effect.

 Loud reading has been recommended by various professionals for several years.
 Danish Center for the Teaching Environment writes about reading in an article from January 9, 2019: